wildenrou/plex-recommendation/README.md

 ### Testing this app
 There are several tests in the internal packages that were almost all written by an LLM.
 You can test this program using `go test ./...` from the root of this repo.
 These tests are automatically run when you build with Docker.

+### Open Telemetry
+[Open Telemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) tracing is instrumented in the backend.
+To use this out of the box, set `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT=otlp://jaeger:4317` in the environment and ensure that the Jaeger service is started from Docker Compose.
+Traces are collected in Jaeger and accessible at `http://localhost:16686`.
+Metrics are available to extend by passing the `telemetry.WithMeter` option `telemetry.InitOtel()`.
+You will have to instrument metrics yourself.